CISecurity/CCPA-Docs/docs/Configuration Guide.md

 ![](img/DownloadPage.png)

-Select the operating system that will host CIS-CAT Pro Assessor and the preferred interface.
+Select the operating system that will host CIS-CAT Pro Assessor and the preferred interface. **MacOS** users must utilize the Linux version without embedded Java as the embedded Java is not suitable for MacOS.

 ![](img/DownloadOptions.png)